masterpointio/github-action-opa-rego-test/README.md

 # GitHub Action for OPA Rego Policy Tests <!--[![Latest Release](https://img.shields.io/github/release/masterpointio/github-action-opa-rego-test.svg)](https://github.com/masterpointio/github-action-opa-rego-test/releases/latest)-->

-GitHub Action to automate testing for your OPA (Open Policy Agent) Rego policies, generates a report with coverage information, and posts the test results as a comment on your pull requests.
+GitHub Action to automate testing for your OPA (Open Policy Agent) Rego policies, generates a report with coverage information, and posts the test results as a comment on your pull requests, making it easy for your team to review and approve policies.

 Use this to test your OPA Rego files for [Spacelift policies](https://docs.spacelift.io/concepts/policy), Kubernetes Admission Controller policies, Docker authorization policies, or any other use case that uses [Open Policy Agent's policy language Rego](https://www.openpolicyagent.org/docs/latest/).
+This Action also updates PR comments with the test results in place to prevent duplication.

 <img src="./assets/opa-logo.png" alt="OPA Logo" width="300">